-TOURNATIONATIONALIDAT

-TO UP THE MENT TO USE TWEND THE VEHICLE agents, the number potential customers in these areas are limited.
-The available market is the set of consumers that has interest, income, and access to
+TO UP ENTITION TO THE ANGLE OF THE PROPERTY OF limited.
+The available market is the set of consumers that has interest, income, and access to the product.
+1

-the product.

-For some market/offers/Carnival might/have to restrict sales to certain groups/The country rules may not allow an Agreement for cruises for anyone below 21 years.
-The remaining adults make up the qualified available market-the set of consumers that has interest, income, access, and qualifications for the product.
+For some market/offers/Catratval Tright/Nave to restrict sales to certain groups/The country rules may not allow an Agreement for cruises for anyone below 21 years.
+The remaining adults make up the qualified available market- the set of consumers that has interest, income, access, and qualifications for the product.
 Carnival now has the choice of going after the whole qualified available market or concentrating on select segments.
 Carnival's served market is the part of the qualified available market that it decides to pursue.